keystrok3/cirql-social/README.md

 ---

+## Notes

+* Ensure your database is running before starting the backend.
+* Adjust ports if needed to avoid conflicts.

+---

 ## License

-This project is open-source and available under the MIT License.

----

-## Notes

-* Make sure PostgreSQL is running locally and the database exists before starting the backend.
-* Adjust frontend and backend ports if needed to avoid conflicts.
+MIT License